flexaddicted/developers-sky-com/internal/_posts/2016-01-05-fun-with-nsoperations.markdown

 	}

 `NSOperationQueue`s provide a nice way to control the number of concurrent operations that can be run "in parallel".
 In particular, the developer can set the `maxConcurrentOperationCount` to 1 in order to create a serial queue.
 At this point each operation will be executed in a FIFO (First In First Out) order.
 In addition to that, you can also control the priority of each operation by using new Quality of Service APIs provided by iOS 8.
-This a pretty new concept that allows to distinguish four different service levels: user-interactive, user-initiated, utility and background.
-If you are interested in more details, I suggest to watch **Power, Performance and Diagnostics: What's new in GCD and XPC** talk at **WWDC 2014**.
+This a pretty new concept that allows you to distinguish four different service levels: user-interactive, user-initiated, utility and background.
+If you are interested in more details, I suggest to watch [Power, Performance and Diagnostics: What's new in GCD and XPC](https://developer.apple.com/videos/play/wwdc2014-716/) talk at WWDC 2014.

 The concept I like the most when using operations and queues is the one of creating dependencies.
-They allow to execute operations in a specific order.
-The way to achieve is done through the `addDependency` method.
+They allow you to execute operations in a specific order.
+The way to achieve this is done through the `addDependency` method.
 For example, if we want that a parsing operation should complete only after the download operation has finished its execution, our code should look like the following.

 	let downloadOperation = // ...
 	let parsingOperation = // ...